 In that respect, I agree with this guy, “evangelical” is a good word: (more…)

 Guest blog by T. E. Hanna.
 T. E. Hanna is pastor of Highlands United Methodist Church in Florida.
 He is a full member of the Society of Biblical Literature and holds a Masters of Divinity degree from Asbury Theological Seminary.
-He is the author of Raising Ephesus: Christian Hope for a Post-Christian Age and writes regularly on issues of faith and culture on his blog: Of Dust and Kings.
+He is the author of Raising Ephesus: Christian Hope for a Post-Christian Age and used to write regularly on issues of faith and culture on a blog called: Of Dust and Kings.
 In addition to writing, he has served the church since 1999 in ministry roles ranging from youth pastor, to outreach pastor, to a senior pastorate.

 He says of himself: “I’m passionate about reclaiming authentic Christianity in the midst of a culture that has lost its way.” (more…)